aime-team/aime-ml-containers/README.md

 * multi GPU: allocate GPUs per user, container or session

-* Runs with the same performance as bare metal installation
+* Runs with the same performance as a bare metal installation

-* Repository of all mayor deep learning framework versions as containers
+* Repository of all major deep learning framework versions as containers